Forest Resources (FOR)

 FOR 296 Forest Harvesting Practicum (3 credits)

 Field-based practicum focused on the planning, implementation, and assessment of manual and mechanized forest operations.
 Operational considerations for meeting silvicultural prescriptions and maintaining sustainable forest practices will be examined.
 This course also offers an introduction to the operation and servicing of modern mechanized logging equipment.
 Classes and field exercises will occur primarily on the University of Idaho Experimental Forest.
-Typically Offered: Spring.
+Typically Offered: Fall.

 Prereqs: FOR 211